storyblok/storyblok-cli/src/README.md

 | `--ci` | Enable CI mode (coming soon) | `false` |

 > [!TIP]
-> When reporting a bug or opening a support ticket, please run the command with the `--verbose` flag to provide detailed information that will help us better understand and resolve the issue.
+> When reporting a bug or opening a support ticket, please run the command with the `--verbose` flag and add the output to it.
+This will help us better understand and resolve the issue.